adamschonewille/phys408OpticalCavity/LabNotebook.md

 [Reflection Transmission Setup] (https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Figures/ReflectionTransmissionSetup.png)

 For the first mirror, $M_1$, the angle was set to reflect the beam back towards the laser source to a position that the power meter could measure the reflected beam without blocking the incoming beam.
+This needs to be set up first because the angle that the light hits the mirror at will have an effect on the reflection and transmission coefficients.
+The mirror angle can therefore not be moved between these two measurements.
 The power measurements were recorded as follows.
 Transmitted beam power (also Incident beam power for $M_2$):
 $(0.262 \pm 0.001)$ mW
 Input incident to $M_1$: